gbibeaul/blog-perso/content/supabase-react-part-1.md

 ![Abstract image](images/supabase-react-part-1/massimiliano-corradini-acswBJsecx8-unsplash.jpg)

 Recently I have been using Firebase almost exclusively as my database and authentication provider.
-There optimistic updates are great and it makes authentication a breeze!
+Their optimistic updates are great and it makes authentication a breeze!
 As much as I love this service, there comes a time when we need to explore alternatives.
 There are some key points we should be looking for when choosing a backend provider.

-- Good documentatation: This is key since you will build all your abstractions on top of their systems
+- Good documentation: This is key since you will build all your abstractions on top of their systems
-- Authentication: While using Auth0 would be an option, I prefer on freelance project to keep 1 provider for easier maintenance
+- Authentication: While using Auth0 would be an option, I prefer on a freelance project to keep 1 provider for easier maintenance
 - Typescripts Types: Most would not bother with this but having great types makes building a product on top of a provider faster!
 - Easy Database Management: I like flexible databases that can scale without spending too much time in menus or configuring read-write replicas.